otago-polytechnic-bit-courses/ID721001-mobile-application-development/lecture-notes/02-android-overview.md

 - `ViewGroup` - a special view that contains other views/child views, i.e., `ConstraintLayout`
 - `View` - represents the basic building block for UI components, i.e., `TextView`.
-- `android:id` - a unique resource name for the element which you can use to obtain a reference to the `ViewGroup`/`View` from your application.
+- `android:id` - a unique resource name for the element you can use to obtain a reference to the `ViewGroup`/`View` from your application.

 ### Values

 **app > res > values**

-- `colors.xml` - a colour resource is specified with an RGB value and alpha chanel.
-You can use a colour resource any place that accepts a hexadecimal colour value.
+- `colors.xml` - a colour resource is specified with an RGB value and alpha channel.
+You can use a colour resource at any place that accepts a hexadecimal colour value.
 Also, you can use a colour resource when a drawable resource is expected in **XML**, i.e., `android:drawable="@color/green"`.
-- `strings.xml` - a string resource provides text strings for your application with optional styling and formatting.
+- `strings.xml` - a string resource that provides text strings for your application with optional styling and formatting.
 There are three types of string resources:
   - String - **XML** resource that provides a single string.
   - String Array - **XML** resource that provides an array of strings.
-  - Quantity Strings (Plurals) - **XML** resource that holds different strings for pluralization.
+  - Quantity Strings (Plurals) - **XML** resource that holds different strings for pluralisation.
 - `themes.xml` - styles/themes allow you to separate the details of your application design from the UI structure and behaviour.
 A style resource specifies the appearance for a single `View`.
 A style can specify attributes such as font colour, font size, background colour, etc. A theme resource is a collection of attributes that are applied to an entire application, **activity** or view hierarchy.
-When applied, every `View` in the application or **activity** applies each of the theme's attributes.
+When used, every `View` in the application or **activity** applies each of the theme's attributes.
 Also, themes can apply styles to non-`View` elements such as the status bar and window background.

 **Gradle Scripts > build.gradle (Project: Travelling)**

-The `build.gradle (Project)` file defines build configurations that apply to all modules in your project.
+The `build.gradle (Project: Travelling)` file defines build configurations that apply to all modules in your project.

 **Gradle Scripts > build.gradle (Module: Travelling.app)**

-The `build.gradle (Module)` file allows you to configure build settings for the specific module it is located in.
+The `build.gradle (Module: Travelling)` file allows you to configure build settings for the specific module it is located in.

 ## Activity ✏️